spellerberg/quire-rife/content/chapter9.md

 [^18]: Ramsdell, *San Antonio,* 99
 [^19]: McDonald, *Jose Antonio Navarro,* 92
 [^20]: Shiffrin, *Echoes from Women of the Alamo,* 215
-[^21]: De Zavala, *History and Legends of the Alamo,* 18; Leonora Bennett, *Historical Sketch and Guide to the Alamo,* (1904, repr, San Antonio, TX: James T. Roney, 1904), 39
+[^21]: De Zavala, *History and Legends of the Alamo,* 18; Leonora Bennett, *Historical Sketch and Guide to the Alamo,* repr, (San Antonio, TX: James T. Roney, 1904), 39
 [^22]: McDonald, *Jose Antonio Navarro,* 114
-[^23]: De Zavala, *History and Legends of the Alamo,* 18; Rena Maverick Green, Editor, *Samuel Maverick, Texan: 1803-1870, A Collection of Letters, Journals and Memoirs,* (San Antonio: Privately Published, 1952), 54; De Zavala, The Alamo, 15
+[^23]: De Zavala, *History and Legends of the Alamo,* 18; Rena Maverick Green, Editor, *Samuel Maverick, Texan: 1803-1870, A Collection of Letters, Journals and Memoirs,* (San Antonio: Privately Published, 1952), 54; De Zavala, *The Alamo,* 15
 [^24]: De Zavala, *History and Legends of the Alamo,* 21
 [^25]: Bennett, *Historical Sketch and Guide to the Alamo,* 51
 [^26]: McDonald, *Jose Antonio Navarro,* 230; Bennett, *Historical Sketch and Guide to the Alamo,* 53